-The concept of sandboxing we discussed in reference to ChromeOS is also applied in the Chrome browser.
+The concept of sandboxing we discussed in reference to the Chrome OS is also applied in the Chrome browser.
 Every open tab in the browser has its own sandbox, which greatly limits the chances that an attack in one tab can leak over and affect others.